Christopher Francis Puttock

 Christopher Francis Puttock (born 1954), often cited as C.F.Puttock, is an Australian botanist and taxonomist who has interests in the Rubiaceae and Asteraceae flowering plant families as well as Pteridophyta (ferns) and Rhodophyta (red algae).

 Career

-Puttock has done field work in Australia, Malaysia, Sri Lanka and South Africa, and museum studies in Hawaii, mainland United States, Europe, Australia and Asia.
+Puttock has done field work in Australia, Malaysia, Sri Lanka and South Africa, and museum studies in Hawaii, the mainland United States, Europe, Australia and Asia.

 He has held the following positions: